loizoshad/ORTINa/README.md

-# ORTILo: Onboard Real-Time Multi-Sensor Pose Estimation for Indoor Quadrotor Navigation with Intermittent Communication
+# ORTINa: Onboard Real-Time Multi-Sensor Pose Estimation for Indoor Quadrotor Navigation with Intermittent Communication

-This repository contains the source-code developed and used to generate all the results in the research paper ORTILo
+This repository contains the source-code developed and used to generate all the results in the research paper ORTINa

 If you use our code or data in your work, please cite our research paper: